 Table.
-4.3 - 48.
+5.3 - 46.
 The General menu read-only parameters

 Name Description Serial number The unique serial number identification of the unit.
 Firmware version The firmware software version of the unit.
 Hardware configuration The order code identification of the unit.
-System phase rotating order at the moment The selected system phase rotating order.
-Can be changed with parameter "System phase rotating order".
 UTC time The UTC time value which the device's clock uses.